 Accounting pain point #3: When is revenue recognized in accordance with GAAP?

 A big challenge for service businesses is recording revenue when value is delivered.
 A business that provides services charges a customer up front with the agreement that they have access to the service, usually for a week, month, quarter, or year.

-According to GAAP’s ASC 606 compliance mandates, a subscription business cannot record revenue until the value is delivered.
+According to GAAP's ASC 606 revenue recognition standard, a subscription business cannot record revenue until the value is delivered.
 Revenue recognition breaks payments into deferred and earned, or recognized, revenue.